trusktr/rocket-module/README.md

 Roadmap/tasks until first release
 ---------------------------------

-These steps are mostly in the order that they'll be developed. *Semver rules won't apply until version 1.0.0.*
+These steps are mostly in the order that they'll be developed.
+Semver rules apply starting from v0.2.0.

 ### v0.2.0 (first usable version)
 - [x] Register a new compiler with Plugin.registerCompiler.